saleena-18/Kidney-Disease-Classification/README.md

 # Kidney-Disease-Classification

-This project demonstrates how to use MLflow and DVC for kidney disease classification.
+This project is on kidney disease classification using MLflow and DVC.
 It has been deployed to AWS using GitHub Actions.

 ## Project Overview